SashaStrek/Python_Base/README.md

-Some Python scripts witch I thing is the "base scripts"
+Some Python scripts witch I think is the "base scripts"